ysndr/MSc-Thesis/chapter/methodology.md

 A different kind of safety is *type* safety which is an implication of Rust's strong type system and `trait` based generics.
 Type-safe languages such as Rust enforce explicit usage of data types for variables and function definitions.
 Type annotations ensure that methods and fields can be accessed as part of the compilation saving users from passing incompatible data to functions.
-This eliminating a common runtime failures as seen in dynamic languages like Python or JavaScript.
+This eliminates common runtime failures as they occur in dynamic languages like Python or JavaScript.
 Finally, as Rust leverages the LLVM infrastructure and requires no runtime, its performance rivals the traditional C languages.